Moringa

 Storage Tips

-Moringa powder should be stored in an airtight container in a cool, dark, and dry place, away from direct sunlight and moisture, to maintain its potency and prevent clumping.
-Dried moringa leaves can be stored similarly.
-Fresh moringa leaves are best used immediately, but can be stored in the refrigerator, wrapped in a damp paper towel inside a plastic bag, for up to a week.
+Moringa powder should be stored in an airtight container in a cool, dark, and dry place, away from direct sunlight and moisture.
+This helps preserve its nutritional value and prevent clumping.
+Dried moringa leaves can be stored similarly, while fresh moringa leaves should be refrigerated in a plastic bag and used within a few days for optimal freshness.
+Freezing moringa leaves is not generally recommended as it can affect their texture.

 Marnirni-apinthi Building, Lot Fourteen,